joncampbell123/dosbox-x/INSTALL.md

 ## DOS Packages (Portable)

 Besides Windows, Linux and macOS packages, there are also packages released for the DOS operating system.
-Yes, DOSBox-X can officially run on DOS systems as well, as some DOS users seem to prefer to run DOS applications and games through a DOS emulator, although not all features of DOSBox-X that are available in other platforms can be supported in this environment.
-For the current DOSBox-X version 0.83.6, the special DOS version is available in the following zip package:
+Yes, DOSBox-X can officially run on DOS systems as well, as some DOS users seem to prefer to run DOS applications and games through a DOS emulator.
+With DOSBox-X running in DOS you are able to emulate another DOS system with a different PC configuration (such as different machine types, video and sound cards etc) that work better for the purpose of the user.
+Note however due to the limitation of this environment not all features of DOSBox-X that are available in other platforms can be supported in the DOS version.

+For the current DOSBox-X version 0.83.6, the official DOS version is available in the following zip package:

 * [dosbox-x-mingw-hx-dos-20201001084529.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.6/dosbox-x-mingw-hx-dos-20201001084529.zip)